 Any photo I can dream up, it goes on the list.
-Even though I don’t typically carry my list around with me during the event, just the process of writing it down leaves photo ideas fresh in my mind.
+I don’t typically carry my list around with me during the event, but the process of writing it down leaves photo ideas fresh in my mind.

 3) Look for light

 - The key to making your camera work best and capture clear photos is having lots of light available.
 Depending on your location, you may not have the option to let light in.
 If light is lacking, using flash may be inevitable.
 But when we do a party at home, I try to set up in a location in our house that I know allows decent natural light to come streaming in.

 - Most cameras have the option to take one shot, or a series of shots each time the shutter-button is pushed.
 That series option is called Continuous Shooting Mode.
 It has saved me countless hours behind the lens of my camera!
 By taking multiple shots at a time, I do end up with A LOT more photos on my memory card, but typically the time it takes to get the ‘1 in a million’ photo of my child smiling at the camera comes a lot quicker than if I was taking one shot at a time.
 And once I get that shot, I can put the camera away for awhile and get back to partying!

 - Last and more importantly, ask for help!
 If hiring a professional is out of your budget, find a trusted friend or family member who you can pass the camera to throughout the day.
 I’m sure they’d be more than willing to help you capture your event so you’re able to enjoy the day with your family instead of watching it all unfold through your viewfinder.
 And if you’ve made a shot list it’ll be easy to ask for help getting those.